tempestphp/tempest-docs/01-getting-started.md

 - `public/index.php` — the web application entry point
 - `tempest` – the console application entry point

-You can choose which files you want to install, and you can always rerun the `install` command at a later point in time:
+You can choose which files you want to install, and you can always rerun the `install` command at a later point in time.

 ## A basic Tempest project